-Venezuela opposition marches to Congress in showdown with Maduro
+Venezuela opposition marches to congress in showdown with Maduro

-CARACAS, March 10 (Reuters) - Venezuela's opposition on Tuesday will march to downtown Caracas with the aim of regaining control of the national legislature, which was snatched by pro-government lawmakers in January, setting up a showdown with President Nicolas Maduro's government.
+CARACAS, March 10 (Reuters) - Venezuela's opposition on Tuesday marched toward downtown Caracas with the aim of regaining control of the national congress, which was snatched by pro-government lawmakers in January, setting up a showdown with President Nicolas Maduro.

-National Assembly President Juan Guaido for weeks has urged Venezuelans to join the rally as a way of reviving street protests against Maduro that surged in 2019, but have waned as the ruling Socialist Party has clung to power.
+Opposition leader Juan Guaido for weeks has urged Venezuelans to join the rally as a way of reviving street protests against Maduro that surged in 2019 but have waned as the ruling Socialist Party has clung to power.

-The rally will be another test of Guaido's capacity to mobilize supporters, who have become increasingly weary with the country's economic crisis and the opposition's inability to oust Maduro despite a broad U.S. sanctions program.
+This is the opposition's first march since Guaido returned on Feb.
+11 from a diplomatic tour that included a meeting with U.S. President Donald Trump at the White House.
+It marks another test of Guaido's capacity to mobilize supporters, who are increasingly weary with his inability to oust Maduro despite a broad U.S. sanctions program and an economic collapse.

-"On March 10, Venezuelans will exercise our rights in the streets," Guaido told reporters at a Monday news conference about the march.
+"On March 10, Venezuelans will exercise our rights in the streets," Guaido told reporters on Monday at a news conference about the march.
 "The only option available for Venezuelans is to escape this disaster."

 The protest is likely to meet stiff resistance from security forces, which were deployed around the country on Monday as part of military exercises ordered by Maduro.